Roster Duties of the Color-Guard

 Still able and willing to fight after their time in Bayou country, the soldiers of Company C and the men from the 47th Pennsylvania’s Companies A, D, E, F, H, and I steamed aboard the McClellan beginning 7 July 1864.
 Private George Fritz was also discharged on a Surgeon’s Certificate that same day.

-On 24 July, Captain John Peter Shindel Gobin was promoted from leadership of the Sunbury Guards/Company C to the central regimental command staff at the rank of Major.
+Two days later, on 24 July 1864, Captain John Peter Shindel Gobin was promoted from leadership of the Sunbury Guards/Company C to the 47th Pennsylvania’s central regimental command staff.
+He now held the rank of Major.

-Private George W. Bortell (alternate spelling of surname: “Bortle”) died of heart disease-related asphyxia at the Union Army’s Mt.
+* Note: Casualties from the Red River Campaign continued to rise as Private George W. Bortell (alternate spelling of surname: “Bortle”) died of heart disease-related asphyxia at the Union Army’s Mt.
 Pleasant General Hospital on 8 August 1864.
-Private George Kramer died aboard the Union transport ship, Mississippi, on 27 August 1864.
-Word was also received that month that Private J. S. Harte had died of disease-related complications at the Union’s Marine hospital in New Orleans.
+Private George Kramer then died aboard the Union transport ship, Mississippi, on 27 August 1864.
+Word was also received in August that Private J. S. Harte had also died from disease-related complications at the Union’s Marine hospital in New Orleans.

 Records of the 47th Pennsylvania Volunteers confirm that the regiment was assigned to defensive duties in and around Halltown, Virginia in early August 1864, and engaged in a series of back-and-forth movements between Halltown, Berryville and other locations within the vicinity (Middletown, Charlestown and Winchester) as part of a “mimic war” being waged by Sheridan’s Union forces with those commanded by Confederate Lieutenant-General Jubal Early.